 What shall I say about Christ, when even the apostle Peter said to the man who had been lame from birth Look upon us?
 The cripple looked at Peter and found light by the grace of faith: unless he had faithfully believed he could not have received healing.

 When there was so much glory to be seen among the Apostles, Zacchaeus, hearing that the Lord Jesus was passing by, climbed a tree because he was small and weak and could not see the Lord through the crowd.
 He saw Christ and he found light.
 He saw Christ and instead of robbing others of their goods he began to give away his own.

 Why do you turn your face away?
 Let us read it thus: even if you do turn your face away from us, Lord, its light is still imprinted upon us.
 We hold it in our hearts and our innermost feelings are transformed by its light.

 For if you truly turn your face away, Lord, no-one can survive.

-This excerpt from Saint Ambrose Explanations of the Psalms (Ps 43, 89-90: CSEL, 64, 324-326) provides moving reflection on the experience of the absence of God expressed by the psalmist with the question “Why do you turn your face away?”
-(Psalm 43).
-In the midst of suffering, it is hard to believe that God is indeed present to us.
+This excerpt from Saint Ambrose Explanations of the Psalms (Ps 43, 89-90: CSEL, 64, 324-326) provides a moving reflection on suffering and the experience of the absence of God.
 This meditation is used in the Roman Office of Readings for Thursday in the 16th week in ordinary time with 2 Cor 4:5-18 as the accompanying biblical reading.